Aveek-Saha/TwitterFakeNet/README.md

 When these constraints are applied, around 3000 users are left.
 The edge list for these users is stored in a `.gml` file, which can be imported to create a networkx graph.

 ## Classification
+Two different aproaches are taken to build a classification model.

 1. ### Node2vec
+	 Node2vec learns continuous representations for nodes in a graph.
+The implimentation of node2vec used can be found [here](https://github.com/eliorc/node2vec).

 2. ### Graph neural networks